 Oct 31 , 2018

-It was on the streets of San Francisco that hash oil made its American debut way back in the 1970s, originally made from the flower-tops of premium Mexican weed smuggled in from south of the border.
-Back then, street hash oil sold for $150 for a small 5-gram bottle; it had a deep, dark brown color, and had a THC concentration of 13 percent, which was hefty for back then, considering that the best Colombian weed at that time rarely had a THC concentration of even 4 percent.
-Obviously, a lot has changed in the decades since, and cannabis is now stronger - so, consequently, hash and hash oil being cannabis concentrates are now stronger, too.
-Hash oils seized by the police in the 1970s had THC concentrations ranging from 10 to 30%, yet nowadays the THC concentrations in hash oil can be as high as 90%!
+It was on the streets of San Francisco that hash oil made its American debut way back in the 1970s, originally made from the flower-tops of premium Mexican cannabis buds smuggled in from south of the border.
+Back then, street hashish oil sold for $150 for a small 5-gram bottle; it had a deep, dark brown color, and had a THC potency of 13 percent.
+This was hefty for back then, considering that the best Colombian weed at that time rarely had THC levels of even 4 percent.
+Obviously, a lot has changed in the decades since, and cannabis is now stronger - so, consequently, hash and, really all cannabis products, are now stronger, too.
+Hash oils seized by the police in the 1970s had THC concentrations ranging from 10 to 30%, yet nowadays the THC content in hash oil can be as high as 90%!
 So, this is some powerfully potent pot concentrate that you’ll be concocting!

-The THC levels of THC honey oil you make are gonna depend on the strength of the marijuana source material.
+The THC levels of THC honey oil you make are gonna depend on the strength of the cannabis plant source material.
 The effects of your hash oil will be similar to the weed you took it from, but magnified!
-Pick a weed strain that you really like, maybe one that you have smoked in quantity so that you know what the effects of a small amount of hash oil made from the same flower are like!
-Generally, cannabis concentrates like hash oil run between 60-80% THC, versus smoking cannabis flower which averages 10-25% THC; so just know that a little goes a long way and take it slow, at first, when you sample your own hash oil!
+Pick a weed strain that you really like, maybe one that you have smoked in quantity so that you know what the effects of a small amount of hash oil made from the same marijuana plant are like!
+Generally, cannabis concentrates like hash oil run between 60-80% THC, versus smoking cannabis flower which averages 10-25% THC; so just know that a little goes a long way and take it slow, at first, when you sample your own!

-Eating hash oil extract can result in getting excessively high – there is hash butter for those who like a little adventure with their snacks and treats, just be aware that orally-ingested hash oil will react slower and likely more strongly than just smoking or vaping it!
-If you are thinking about taking THC honey oil orally, just be very careful not to take an excessive dose, because you’ll end up with an extremely unpleasant overdose.
-Overdoing RSO oil, shatters or waxes or any cannabis concentrate - but especially most potent hash oil won’t kill you, but you will feel potentially very anxious, nervous and maybe even nauseous!
-The degree of psychoactivity from eating hash oil will depend on how well you made it and from what strain, but it is again recommended to try this in tiny doses to test your tolerance!
+Eating hash oil extract can result in getting excessively high.
+There is hash butter for those who like a little adventure with their snacks and treats, just be aware that orally-ingested hash oil will react slower and likely more strongly than just smoking or vaping it!
+If you are thinking about taking it orally, just be very careful not to take an excessive dose, because you’ll end up with an extremely unpleasant overdose.
+Overdoing RSO oil, shatters or waxes or any cannabis extract - but especially most potent hash oil won’t kill you, but you will feel potentially very anxious, nervous and maybe even nauseous!
+The degree of psychoactivity from eating it will depend on how well you made it and from what strain and plant material, but it is again recommended to try this in tiny doses to test your tolerance!

 How to make Hash Oil with Alcohol:

-1) Go to your nearest liquor store and buy some high-proof vodka or rum; or better yet, purchase some Everclear.
+Step 1) Go to your nearest liquor store and buy some high-proof vodka or rum for the alcohol mixture; or better yet, purchase some Everclear or isopropyl alcohol.
 Everclear is a brand of nearly-pure ethanol, purified by repeated distillation, used popularly by people to create their own alcoholic beverages and liqueurs – never, ever drink this stuff straight, by the way, it is 151 and 190 proof alcohol (75.5% and 95% alcohol by volume) and intended only for consumption by diluting it with something else.
-But you can make hash oil for smoking or make hash oil for your vape pen with Everclear, so read on.
+But with it, or something like isopropyl alcohol, you can make hash oil for smoking or make hash oil for your vape pen with Everclear, so read on.

 (Bottles of Everclear, image source: Atticapothecary on Instagram)

-2) Grind or hand-shred your marijuana buds, or nugs, into small pieces to make it easier for the alcohol to be absorbed.
+Step 2) Grind or hand-shred your marijuana buds, or nugs, into small pieces to make it easier for the alcohol to be absorbed.
+Whisper a little thank you to the cannabis powers for the tasty plant matter you're about to enjoy.

-3) Next you are going to soak your ground ganja in the alcohol by placing your freshly-mulched marijuana in an airtight, sealable jar or container and pouring the alcohol or Everclear over it until it is completely covered.
-The amount of crushed and shredded cannabis you have determines the amount of alcohol that you use; if you have 8 grams of weed, say, it will likely take 2 to 5 ounces of Everclear or other high-proof alcohol to completely cover and submerge your weed - don’t overdo the amount of alcohol because that just means it will take longer to evaporate (one of the upcoming steps), but using too little will reduce the absorption and later potency of your hash oil.
+Step 3) Next you are going to soak your ground ganja in the alcohol by placing your freshly-mulched plant fiber in an airtight, sealable jar or container and pouring the alcohol or Everclear over it until it is completely covered.
+The amount of crushed and shredded cannabis you have determines the amount of alcohol that you use; if you have 8 grams of weed, say, it will likely take 2 to 5 ounces of Everclear or other high-proof alcohol to completely cover and submerge your weed - don’t overdo the amount of alcohol because that just means it will take longer to evaporate (one of the upcoming steps), but using too little will reduce the absorption and later potency.
 The mixture has to sit for at least 24 hours.
-The Everclear or alcohol are binding agents, so the THC and other cannabinoids separate from the soaking plant material and stick to the alcohol.
+The Everclear or other alcohol are binding agents, so the THC and other cannabinoids separate from the soaking plant material and stick to the alcohol.
 The alcohol will turn greenish, if you used premium pot, or brownish if it’s lower-grade weed.

 (Hash oil in cheesecloth, image from The Wonderful 1s on Instagram)

-5) Patience is required for the next phase, leaving the alcohol-weed mix in an open bowl or unsealed jar for 24-48 hours and letting the alcohol evaporate.
+Step 5) Patience is required for the next phase, leaving the alcohol-weed mix in an open bowl or unsealed jar for 24-48 hours and letting the alcohol evaporate.
+Let this process take place somewhere where the alcohol fumes won't be triggered by some igniting agent.
+You don't need an explosion happening while you're wearing your patience cap.

-6) Finally, you should end up with, after a little time, a green, thick oily remnant – that would be your hash oil.
+Step 6) Finally, you should end up with, after a little time, a green, thick oily remnant – that would be your delicious oil, ready for human consumption.
 From there you can drizzle it over some cannabis leaf and smoke it in a pipe.
 Or you could put the hash oil in a spoon, heat the spoon and inhale the smoke through a straw.
 Pretty much any way you can use and enjoy hash you can also utilize to smoke or vape hash oil.
 Just make sure all the alcohol has evaporated before you light it up, because alcohol is highly flammable!
 And when you’re not smoking it, your resealable jar will keep the hash oil moist and prevent it from drying or losing potency.

-Here is a video showing making hash oil via the Rick Simpson method (Rick Simpson is famous for creating Rick Simpson oil, a high-THC cannabis concentrate) - this method is similar to what we outlined above, but they heat the oil to speed up evaporation:
+Here is a video showing making hash oil via the RSO method (Rick Simpson is famous for creating Rick Simpson oil, a high-THC cannabis concentrate) - this method is similar to what we outlined above, but they heat the oil to speed up evaporation:

 (Everclear THC honey oil, image source: Pelona AW on Instagram)